DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 ![png](classification_sensitivity_specificity_files/classification_sensitivity_specificity_30_1.png)

-Intuitively, a random classifier that outputs probability $p$ on input $x$ will result in either a true positive or false positive with chance $p$, so sensitivity and the false positive rate are equal.
+Intuitively, a random classifier that predicts probability $p$ for input $x$ will result in either a true positive or false positive with chance $p$, so sensitivity and the false positive rate are equal.

 We want our classifier's ROC curve to be high above the random model diagnoal line, which brings us to the AUC metric.

 ### AUC

-The **Area Under the Curve (AUC)** is the area under the ROC curve and serves as a single number performance summary of the classifier.
+The **Area Under Curve (AUC)** is the area under the ROC curve and serves as a single number performance summary of the classifier.
 The AUC for `words_list_model` is shaded below and calculating using scikit-learn's [AUC function](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html#sklearn.metrics.roc_auc_score):

 ```python